Account Takeover (ATO)

 1. Financial losses

 • Unauthorized Transactions: Direct financial losses from fraudulent transactions made using compromised accounts.
+Unauthorized transactions result in direct financial damage.

 2. Customer Trust

 • Erosion of Trust: Loss of customer trust due to perceived inadequate security measures.
+Negative publicity from security breaches can deter new customers.

 3. Operational disruption